vue-leaflet/Vue2Leaflet/docs/components/README.md

 ::: tip
 Most components accept an `options` object, which will be passed to the constructor of the underlying Leaflet object.
-Use this to set any options that are not explicitly implemented as Vue `props` on the component.
+Use this to set any options that are not explicitly implemented as reactive Vue `props` on the component.

+**Note:** Leaflet often does not provide a mechanism for updating many of these options after creating a map element.
+For this reason, changes made to this `options` object are not reactive.
 :::

 ## Base